Firedrake/discourse-dice-roller/README.md

 Also add or subtract integers: `[roll 4d6+4]`, `[roll d10-1]`.

 Also `[stress 4]`, `[stress 4+7]` – this is an Ars Magica stress die.
-First parameter is the number of botch dice to be rolled, second is added to the total.
+First parameter is the number of botch dice to be rolled in case of a potential botch, second parameter is added to the total.

+Also `[genesys X]`, for the Genesys/Star Wars RPGs: X is a sequence of letters and numbers, with optional spaces.
+Results are both listed individually and summed.

+- U - blUe, boost die
+- U2 - 2 blue dice (etc.)
+- G - Green, ability die
+- Y - Yellow, proficiency die
+- B - Black, setback die
+- P - Purple, difficulty die
+- R - Red, challenge die
+- W - White, force die

 ## Installation